 7 min read · Cost

-Continuous insulation (CI) — a layer of rigid foam or mineral wool installed outboard of the framing, with cladding installed over it — is increasingly required by Title 24 on new construction and worth considering on substantial re-sides.
-Here's when it makes sense and when it doesn't.
+Continuous insulation, or CI, is a layer of rigid foam or mineral wool installed outboard of the framing with cladding fixed over it.
+California's Title 24 increasingly requires it on new construction, and it is worth weighing on substantial re-sides.
+It is not free, though, and it does not pay off on every home.
+Here is when it makes sense, when it does not, and what it changes about the wall.

 What continuous insulation actually does